apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   of data per message.

 TextMessage:
-  Text of message is converted to a UTF-8 byte array and copied to the body of the FlumeEvent.
+  Text of message is converted to a byte array and copied to the body of the FlumeEvent.
+The default converter uses UTF-8 by default but this is configurable.

 ObjectMessage:
   Object is written out to a ByteArrayOutputStream wrapped in an ObjectOutputStream and